cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 routines are for Ed25519ph, Ed25519ctx, and Ed25519, except that SHAKE256 is used instead
-of SHA-512 for hashing the secret blind context, i.e., the concatenation of blind key bk and context ctx, to a 114-byte buffer (and using the lower 57-bytes for the secret), and the order of the edwards448 group L is as defined in {{RFC8032, Section 5.2.1}}.
-Note that this process explicitly skips the buffer pruning step in {{RFC8032, Section 5.2.5}}.
+of SHA-512 for hashing the secret blind context, i.e., the concatenation of blind key bk and context ctx, to a 114-byte buffer (and using the lower 57-bytes for the secret), and the order of the edwards448 group L is as defined in {{Section 5.2.1 of RFC8032}}.
+Note that this process explicitly skips the buffer pruning step in {{Section 5.2.5 of RFC8032}}.

 ## BlindKeySign